Myles Straw Player Props: Guardians vs. Royals

 Myles Straw At The Plate

-- In 58.7% of his 75 games this season, Straw has picked up at least one hit.
-He's also had 12 multi-hit games.

-- In 75 games played this year, he has not gone deep.
+- He has not gone deep in his 76 games this year.

-- Straw has driven in a run in 10 games this season (13.3%), including two games with multiple runs batted in.
+- Straw has driven in a run in 10 games this year (13.2%), including two games with multiple runs batted in.

-- In 34.7% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.